-Since then there has been efforts to build a culture of online innovation within Government – a refreshing cultural change which has resulted in some great storytelling online.
+Since then there have been efforts to build a culture of online innovation within the Government – a refreshing cultural change that has resulted in some great storytelling online.

 State governments and the ACT have joined the content marketing revolution with campaigns that help stakeholders answer their queries, and give citizens a voice.

-Government departments don’t usually deal in marketing terms like prospects or customers – after all they’re not selling.
+Government departments don’t usually deal in marketing terms like prospects or customers – after all, they’re not selling.
 But they still want to spread the word about their services and share their successes with Australians who pay for them.
-Most of us now interact with government on-line whether we are registering a business or borrowing a library book.
+Most of us now interact with the government online whether we are registering a business or borrowing a library book.